-If you have healing to do—and after the last year, I’d say we all have some healing to do—help your healing along by adding a daily dose of poetry.
+If you have healing to do—and after the last few years, I’d say we all have some healing to do—help your healing along by adding a daily dose of poetry.
 I don’t want to take anything away from poetry as an art form, but poetry is also powerful medicine.

 So much of trauma and grief can feel wordless.
 Indeed, trauma can actually keep the words away from memory.
 The impact of trauma can divert blood flow from the parts of our brain that processes language rendering our traumatic experiences into a silent, foggy story that has no edges or anything to grab on to.
 And traumas can lack language because they simply feel unspeakable.
 And yet the ability to attach words and a story to our traumatic experiences allow us to take in and integrate our own history—and it allows us to share our story and have it witnessed.